Kitware/SMTK/doc/tutorials/add_a_bridge/troubleshooting.rst

 Troubleshooting
 ---------------

-If you have implemented a bridge but are having problems getting it to run properly,
+If you have implemented a session but are having problems getting it to run properly,

-* Make sure that your Bridge constructor calls :smtk:`Bridge::initializeOperatorSystem`.
+* Make sure that your Session constructor calls :smtk:`Session::initializeOperatorSystem`.
   Failure to do this will result in crashes when trying to create an operator, register an operator, or obtain a list of operator names.

-* If you would like to run a model worker process in the debugger instead of having it started automatically by the process-local server created in :smtk:`RemusBridgeConnection::connectToServer`, you can set the :cxx:`SMTK_REMUS_MAX_WORKERS` environment variable to "0" — so that the maximum number of workers the server will start is 0.
+* If you would like to run a model worker process in the debugger instead of having it started automatically by the process-local server created in :smtk:`RemusConnection::connectToServer`, you can set the :cxx:`SMTK_REMUS_MAX_WORKERS` environment variable to "0" — so that the maximum number of workers the server will start is 0.
   Started this way, the server will accept jobs but not have any available